gvwilson/fiction/santas/index.md

 and even from the street Finner could smell curry and freshly-baked bread.
-The only remarkable thing was a statue of a cat sitting on an round pedestal in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.<span class="sidenote">The houses on either side had a miniature Ferris wheel and a model locomotive in their front yards, though,
+The only remarkable thing was a statue of a cat sitting on an round pedestal in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.<span class="note">The houses on either side had a miniature Ferris wheel and a model locomotive in their front yards, though,